Comparing My Approach to Spinoza's

 - Gary Bonnell

-- 3 min read
+- 4 min read

-Your Approach and Spinoza’s — A Comparison Through the Lens of Consciousness
+Your Approach and Spinoza’s: A Comparison Through the Lens of Consciousness

 Baruch Spinoza was remarkably ahead of his time.
-His view of reality—one substance, infinite modes, mind and body as expressions of a single conscious field—was as close as 17th-century Europe could come to a nondual understanding.
+His view of reality (one substance, infinite modes, mind and body as expressions of a single conscious field) was as close as 17th-century Europe could come to a nondual understanding.

 Your work and Spinoza’s share a deep resonance, but they part ways at the edges where your multidimensional framework expands beyond the philosophical limits of his era.
+Here’s the comparison in clear strokes.

 Shared Foundation: One Conscious Substance Expressing Through Many Forms